Managing household waste and recycling during Covid-19

 Please check out our ideas below for managing garden waste at home and only buy garden sacks if you cannot manage your garden waste in another way.
 With people still spending more time at home we are collecting much more general household waste.
 We therefore still need to prioritise space on the collection vehicles for general rubbish.
 Please do not put garden waste in your black bins or black sacks - we will not collect them.

-From Tuesday 21 July you can buy garden sacks online to collect from libraries during limited opening hours.
-This service is available from Hereford, Leominster, Ledbury and Ross-on-Wye libraries.
+You can buy garden sacks online to collect from libraries during limited opening hours.
+This service is available from Hereford, Kington, Leominster, Ledbury and Ross-on-Wye libraries.

 Where you can, please make some simple changes to avoid producing waste: